projectsinpython2018/Basic/Create_Virtual_Environment.md

     Python 2.7:
     `$ virtualenv -p /usr/bin/python2.7 virtualenv_name`

-5. Until now, you just create it, but how you can use it?
+5. Until now, you just create it, but you can activate it using this:

     `$ source virtualenv_name/bin/activate`